kindredgroup/puppet-vagrant/README.md

 ## Description

-This module uses $::operatingsystem and $::architecture to determine what package to install.
+This module uses $::osfamily and $::architecture to determine what package to install.

 Currently supports:
 * CentOS and Redhat (i386 and x86)